 Celebration of Amongmong Festival

-On these three days villagers will neither go to fields nor outside the village as this is believed to bring calamities.
+On these three days, the villagers will neither go to fields nor outside the village as this is believed to bring calamities.
 As dawn sets in the priest would go to the village well and draw water carefully.
 Others would follow him.
 Each one of them must cover their head with green leaves else they would be affected by cholera.
-The whole day is devoted to merrymaking.

-The fifth day is known as shilang wuba nyunong.
-On this day the villager visits relatives, friends and neighboring villages, sharing meal and drinks.
-The last day of the festival is known as akatisingkithsa.
-From this day the harvesting starts.
-This festival is a sort of a thanksgiving to Mother Earth.
+The fourth day is called kikha-langpi and the day is spent cleaning.
+And on the last and final day, known as ‘shilang wuba nyunong’, the villagers visit relatives, friends and neighbouring villages, sharing meal and drinks.
+The Amongmong festival is a sort of a thanksgiving to Mother Earth.